History of Facial Feminization & Gender Confirmation Surgery

 MTF Gender Confirmation and Facial Feminization in the United States (1966-present)

 The first male-to-female surgeries in the United States took place in 1966 at the Johns Hopkins University Medical Center.
-The first physician in the United States to perform sex reassignment surgery was the late Dr. Elmer Belt, who did so until the late 1960s.
+The first physician in the United States to perform gender confirmation surgery was the late Dr. Elmer Belt, who did so until the late 1960s.

 Another notable person to transition was Renée Richards.
 She underwent male-to-female gender confirmation surgery in the mid-1970s, and successfully fought to have transgender people recognized officially with their new gender.